BCDevOps/StorageMigration/MigrationSteps.md

 The automated storage migration steps build on the [openshift-developer-tools](https://github.com/BCDevOps/openshift-developer-tools/tree/master/bin) scripts.
 Make sure you have them installed and working on your machine.

+The the PVC created by the scripts will match the name of the original PVC, therefore there will be no impact to existing references.
+If you have decided to change the storage class or size of your PVC, you will need to update any templates and/or parameter files (infrastructure as code files) to match.

+**It's always a good idea to make sure you have recent and validated backups of all of your data before you continue.**

 1. Initialize the PVC migrator environment using the 'init' command; for example:
     ```
     ./manage -n devex-von-image init